WillCGitHub/Usage-data-analysis/README.md

 ```
 ###TimeCell
 This data struecture is for time series analysis

 Sample time expression "19-JUL-16 12.00.02.888535 AM"

-To easily handle this expression, I use TimeCell.
-It automatically decopose the expression and make it hashable.
+Use TimeCell to easily handle this expression.
+It automatically decoposes the expression and make it hashable.

 ```python
 t_expr = "19-JUL-16 12.00.02.888535 AM"